apigee/apigee-deploy-maven-plugin/samples/README.md

 `mvn install -Ptest -Dusername=$ae_username -Dpassword=$ae_password -Dorg=testmyapi`

 ### The following are available options:
-a. override - This is used for seamless deployment.
-This must be supplied with apigee.override.delay parameter.
-The apigee.override.delay expects delay to be given in seconds.
+a. override - This is used for seamless deployment